-The weight of the trigger pull of any rifle may be tested at any time at the discretion of a Range Officer, and;
+The weight of the trigger pull of any rifle may be tested at any time at the discretion of a Range Officer, and:-

-- 3.5.2.1 All tests shall be made by a Range or Match EO or under their supervision, the competitor if they so request, or by some other person appointed by the Range Officer - 3.5.2.2 When testing triggers, the actions will be cocked by the testing officer and an approved weighing device shall be applied so that the rifle is lifted from the centre axis on the trigger while holding the rifle so that the axis of the barrel is vertical.
-If after three attempts the weight is not lifted clear of its resting place the rifle shall be deemed not to have passed the test. - 3.5.2.3 After the rifle fails to pass the test the CRO will provide the competitor with two options: - a) Accept the prescribed penalty, i.e. loss of 5 points, or; - b) Permit the CRO to retain the rifle in their possession and retest it once only after a period of not less than 5 minutes nor more than 10 minutes.
-If the rifle fails this test, 5 points will be deducted from the score obtained at the distance the infringement was detected.
-Any subsequent infringements during the competition will incur the loss of the entire score obtained at the distance or distances where the infringement was detected.
+- 3.5.2.1 All tests shall be made by a Range or Match EO or under their supervision, the competitor if they so request, or by some other person appointed by the Range Officer. - 3.5.2.2 When testing triggers, the actions will be cocked by the testing officer and an approved weighing device shall be applied so that the rifle is lifted from the centre axis on the trigger while holding the rifle so that the axis of the barrel is vertical.
+If after three attempts the weight is not lifted clear of its resting place the rifle shall be deemed not to have passed the test. - 3.5.2.3 After the rifle fails to pass the test the CRO will provide the competitor with two options:- - (a) Accept the prescribed penalty, i.e. Deduction of points as per Rule 9.5 or:- - (b) Permit the CRO to retain the rifle in their possession and retest it once only after a period of not less than 5 minutes nor more than 10 minutes.
+If the rifle fails this test, deduction of points as per Rule 9.5 will be made from the score obtained at the distance the infringement was detected.
+Any subsequent infringements during the competition will incur the loss of the entire score obtained at the distance where the second infringement was detected.

-3.5.2.4 Vigorous Cycling Test:
+3.5.2.4 Vigorous Cycling Test.

-Procedure:
+Procedure:-

 - 1. Before commencement of shooting on the day, the scorer must witness the competitor undergoing a 'vigorous cycling' test on his firearm on the mound. - 2.
-Ascertain the chamber is empty - 3.
-Close the bolt smartly - 4.
-Test fire the trigger [snap caps may be used] - If the rifle fails the vigorous cycling test, the rifle will be declared unsafe and the RO will be immediately notified - 6.
-Mark the scoring card passed or failed
+Ascertain the chamber is empty. - 3.
+Close the bolt smartly. - 4.
+Test fire the trigger [snap caps may be used]. - 5.
+If the rifle fails the vigorous cycling test, the rifle will be declared unsafe and the Range Officer will be immediately notified. - 6.
+The Scorer shall mark the scoring card passed or failed.